 Why is aggregate output equal to aggregate income?

-Aggregate output, aggregate income, and aggregate expenditure, in principle, are for measuring the same metric.
-So, theoretically, the value of all three must be equal.
+Aggregate output, aggregate income, and aggregate expenditure measure the same metric, so theoretically, the values of all three must be equal.

-But, indeed, in reality, the three gave slightly different values.
-That’s not because the concept is wrong, but rather due to differences in the data availability and data collection methods.
-Hence, the central bureau of statistics often uses additional metrics, namely, statistical discrepancies.
+However, the three may have slightly different values.
+That’s not because the concept is wrong but rather due to differences in data availability and data collection methods.
+Hence, the Central Bureau of Statistics often uses additional metrics, namely, statistical discrepancies.

 Back to “the question why all three are the same.”
 Let’s take a straightforward example.
 Like a country, it consists of only two households and one business.
 One household works as an employee (household A) and another as an entrepreneur (household B).

-The business then sells 8 items to household B (the entrepreneur) and the rest to household A. The entrepreneur spends IDR 80 (8 x IDR 10).
-Meanwhile, employees spend money worth Rp20 (2 x Rp10).
-So, the total expenditure for both of them is Rp1,000, equivalent to aggregate spending.
+The business then sells 8 items to household B (the entrepreneur) and the rest to household A. The entrepreneur spends $80 (8 x $10).
+Meanwhile, employees spend money worth $20 (2 x $10).
+So, the total expenditure for both of them is $1,000, equivalent to aggregate spending.

 Then, from the sale, the business uses it to pay wages and make a profit.
 Assume the company doesn’t pay dividends and use capital.
-The business pays a salary of Rp20, and the remainder is the company’s profit.
-So, total income (labor and company) is equal to Rp1,000.
+The business pays a salary of $20, and the remainder is the company’s profit.
+So, total income (labor and company) is equal to $1,000.

 The example is indeed simple, and in the real world, the calculation is complicated.
 Economic activities don’t only involve households and businesses, but also the government.
 When a country is an open economy, it also includes foreigners (and consists of households, businesses, and governments).

-Finally, households may not spend their income on consumption instead, save it.
+Finally, households may not spend their income on consumption; instead, they save it.
 Also, they have to pay taxes, so their income is not just for consumption and savings.

 The aggregate income component consists of: